What’s so great about Miyawaki forests?

 • Filtration of air pollutants.

-• A reduction in building energy costs where shade reduces the need for intensive air conditioning;
+• A reduction in energy use and bills where shade reduces the need for intensive air conditioning;

 So why plant Miyawaki forests in urban areas?